Will Indonesia, a Key Tobacco Control Outlier, Keep Vaping Legal?

 If Indonesia was already frowned upon by the World Health Organization (WHO) and tobacco control groups for its high and rising smoking rate, it sealed that outlier status in 2018.
 That’s when the country became one of the first in Asia, and in the Global South, to recognize vaping as a legitimate alternative to combustible tobacco.

-Indonesia, one of few countries (alongside the United States) not to have signed the WHO’s Framework Convention on Tobacco Control (FCTC), formally integrated vapes into its regulatory framework in 2023.
+Indonesia, one of few countries (alongside the United States) not to be a party to the WHO’s Framework Convention on Tobacco Control (FCTC), formally integrated vapes into its regulatory framework in 2023.

 With the world’s fourth-largest population at over 280 million people, spanning more than 17,000 islands between the Indian and Pacific oceans, the country is a critical front in the global battle over tobacco harm reduction.